Chapter 609 — Criminal Code

 Patrons; Prostitutes; Housing Individuals Engaged in Prostitution; Penalties

 This section sets penalties for patrons and prostitutes.
-Patrons who hire minors under 14 face up to 20 years in prison; …
+Patrons who hire individuals under 14 face up to 20 years in …

 609.3241